How to Be More Organized and Get More Done

 When a task feels too big, breaking it down into ridiculously small steps can be a game changer.
 Here’s an example:

 My scissors were broken, but fixable.
-I’d been annoyed about it for a few days, but the idea of digging out the super glue from the tool kit in the hall closet felt too cumbersome.
-Instead, I took the smallest possible step: I moved the scissors to the middle of the table where I couldn’t ignore them.
+I’d been annoyed about it for a few days, but whenever I remembered the task, the idea of digging out the super glue from the tool kit in the hall closet felt too cumbersome or distracting in the moment.
+Instead of continuing to wait for the perfect time to finish the task in one go, I took the smallest possible step: I moved the scissors to the middle of the table where I planned to fix them, and in the meantime, I couldn’t ignore them.

-The next day, I pulled out the super glue from the closet, and it wasn’t that bad.
+The next day, I pulled out the super glue from the closet, and it wasn’t that bad (obviously).
 With the glue in front of me, fixing the scissors was easy to finish that day.
 Why does this matter?
-Because those tiny steps—moving the scissors, finding the glue—got me to a finished task that could have sat undone for weeks.
+Because separating the tasks of moving the scissors and finding the glue got me to a finished task that could have sat undone for weeks.

 Take meal prep, for example.
 I’ve been there: tired, busy, and telling myself I don’t have the energy to make a healthy breakfast.
-But here’s how I broke it down:
+But here’s how I broke it down once I made the decision to just do ANYTHING to get me closer:

 1. I got out most of the dry ingredients one evening.

 3. The next day, I realized we were low on yogurt.
-I could’ve spiraled into “WTF, no wonder I never get anything done!” mode.
-(And let’s be real, I have been there.)
-Instead, I added yogurt to the grocery list.
+I could’ve spiralled into “WTF, no wonder I never get anything done!” mode.
+(And let’s be real, I have been there many times.)
+Instead, I saved the drama, and just took the logical next step of adding yogurt to the grocery list.

 4. By the end of the day, the yogurt was in the fridge, and I finished prepping the oats.